James Cook: Conflict and cooperation

 The level of violence fluctuated throughout the three voyages.
-Many encounters were almost entirely peaceful while in other cases generally friendly relations were punctuated by sporadic violence.
+Many encounters were almost entirely peaceful, while in other cases generally friendly relations were punctuated by sporadic violence.
 Overall, at least 45 indigenous people were killed by Cook's crew, including two killed by Cook.
-(Note: Glyndwr Williams states that on the day of Cook's death, seventeen islanders were killed on or near the shore (Kaawaloa), and eight killed elsewhere on that day.
+(Note: Glyndwr Williams states that on the day of Cook's death, seventeen islanders were killed on or near the shore (Kaawaloa), and eight were killed elsewhere on that day.

 Beaglehole states that the Hawaiians lost "four chiefs...and thirteen others" in "the wretched affray".
-According to Williams and Beaglehole other Hawaiians were killed in revenge attacks in days immediately following Cook's death, but they do not give a number.
+According to Williams and Beaglehole, other Hawaiians were killed in revenge attacks in days immediately following Cook's death, but they do not give a number.
 Nicholas Thomas quotes Captain Clerke as saying that "5 or 6" Hawaiians were killed by the British in revenge attacks (on the days following the day of Cook's death), but Thomas adds that he suspects this was an underestimate.

 Cook and his crew killed a total of nine (perhaps thirteen) Māori.
 Thomas suggests that the total number of Hawaiians killed is "at least thirty", and that the number of non-Hawaiians killed (in all voyages) was fifteen, for a total of 45 indigenous deaths.
 Among those deaths, Cook was responsible for killing a Māori man and a Hawaiian.)
 Fifteen of the crew were killed by indigenous people, including Cook himself.
 (Note: Ten crew from Adventure were killed in December 1773, and Cook and four marines on the day of Cook's death.)
 The worst incidents of deadly violence occurred in New Zealand during the first and second voyages, and in Hawaii during the third voyage.

 The British often resorted to violence when they felt threatened or believed that indigenous people were engaging in theft or dishonest trade.
 (Note: Tahitians viewed the British as stingy and ungenerous, partially explaining why thefts were common.
 Salmond writes: "[The British] often failed to make an adequate return for gifts and hospitality....
 The daring and stealth of Hiro, the god of theft, were also often emulated in Tahiti.
 Above all, European goods were irresistibly tempting...")
 Cook generally overlooked minor thefts, but punished thefts of official property – especially essential equipment – more severely.
-To avoid excessive bloodshed he usually responded to thefts with warning shots, floggings, the seizure of canoes, or by holding indigenous leaders hostage until the stolen items were returned.
+To avoid excessive bloodshed he usually responded to thefts with warning shots, floggings, or the seizure of canoes, or by holding indigenous leaders hostage until the stolen items were returned.